-The licensee will host cocktail masterclasses for private functions.
-Food and beverages packages will be on offer to clients.
+The licensee intends to host a cocktail events for up to 100 patrons.
 A suite of conditions imposed on the licence will ensure that; notification timeframes and function specific plan of management will be in place, depending on the proposed patron capacity.
 Responsible Service of Alcohol guidelines and measures will be in place.